 - food which has been in contact with meat.

 This is known as swill feeding.
-It’s prohibited in Australia because it can introduce serious animal diseases like ASF.
+It is illegal in Australia because it can introduce serious animal diseases like ASF.
 See what you feed your pigs on the Farm Biosecurity website.
-This includes swill feeding laws that apply to your state or territory.

-The National Farm Biosecurity Manual for Pork Production details how pig farmers can help reduce the risk of disease:
+The National Farm Biosecurity Manual for Pork Production shows how pig farmers can help reduce the risk of disease:

 - entering a property